Man convicted of killing missing California college student

 Paul Flores had long been considered a suspect in the killing.
 He had a black eye when investigators interviewed him.
 He told them he got it playing basketball with friends, who denied his account, according to court records.
 He later changed his story to say he bumped his head while working on his car.

-However, the father and son were only arrested in 2021 after the case was revived.

-Investigators conducted dozens of fruitless searches for Smart’s body over two decades but in the past two years they turned their attention to Ruben Flores’ home about 12 miles (20 kilometers) south of Cal Poly in the community of Arroyo Grande.
+Investigators conducted dozens of fruitless searches for Smart’s body over two decades.
+In the past two years they turned their attention to Ruben Flores’ home about 12 miles (20 kilometers) south of Cal Poly in the community of Arroyo Grande.

 Behind latticework beneath the deck of his large house on a dead end street, archaeologists working for police in March 2021 found a soil disturbance about the size of a casket and the presence of human blood, prosecutors said.
 The blood was too degraded to extract a DNA sample.

-The trial was held in Salinas, 110 miles (177 kilometers) north of San Luis Obispo, after a judge granted a defense request to move it.
-The defense argued that it was unlikely the Flores’ could receive a fair trial with so much much notoriety in the city of about 47,000 people.
+The trial was held in Salinas, 110 miles (177 kilometers) north of San Luis Obispo.
+A judge agreed to move it after the defense argued that it was unlikely the Floreses could receive a fair trial with so much much notoriety in the city of about 47,000 people.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.